chrisirhc/protobuf-import-prefix-repro/README.md

 add it to all of the existing import statements of the `.proto` file.

 ## Other
+Buf's resources indicate that this behavior with import paths is expected: https://buf.build/docs/reference/protobuf-files-and-packages#imports .

 This all seems like expected behavior based on this [Google Group message](https://groups.google.com/g/protobuf/c/ZDTuqPjEFD8/m/BKxJHLssKOwJ).

 Related issues: